HomeTeamsIndiaChandu Sarwate – One of Longest First Class Career in India

 Chandrasekhar Trimbak Sarwate born on July 22, 1920, in Madhya Pradesh, India.
 Chandu Sarwate was a former Indian Test player and national selector.
 He has died in Indore on December 23, 2003, following a protracted illness.
-Chandu Sarwate represented Indian in 9 Test matches scoring only 208 runs at 13.00 with his 37 was the highest score.
+Chandu Sarwate represented India in 9 Test matches scoring only 208 runs at 13.00 with his 37 being the highest score.
 He also has taken 3 wickets at an average of 124.66 with the best figure of 1 for 16.

 However, his international cricket records are very modest, but his first-class records were superb.
 His first-class career was spanning over 32 years.
 He played 171 matches scoring 7,430 runs at an average of 32.73 with the highest score of 246 against Bengal in 1950-51, including 14 hundred and 38 fifties, and also held 91 catches.

 Chandu Sarwate mostly played for Holkar and took 494 wickets with his mix of off-spin and leg-spin bowling.
-He took five wickets in 26 times and 10 wickets in a match 3 times.
+He took five wickets 26 times and 10 wickets in a match 3 times.
 His bowling average was 23.54 with the career-best figure of 9 for 61 against Mysore in 1945-46.

 Chandrasekhar Trimbak Sarwate’s best moments in cricket came when the Indian cricket team toured England in 1946.
 He played a match against Surrey at the Oval.
 He normally batted in the middle order, came in at No 10, and added 249 runs for the last wicket with Shute Banerjee.

-Both batsmen hit centuries the only instance in first-class cricket when No 10, and No 11 scored hundreds.
+Both batsmen hit centuries in the only instance in first-class cricket when No 10, and No 11 scored hundreds.
 India recovered from 205/9 to 9/454.
 Though he wasn’t satisfied with that effort.
 Chandu Sarwate went on to take 5 for 54 in Surrey’s second innings as the Indians wrapped up a nine-wicket win.

 Chandu Sarwate was also a national selector for three seasons from 1980-81 to 1982-83.
 He achieved modest success while playing for India but had one of the longest first-class careers for an Indian Player.
 However, his name will be forever linked with the famous last-wicket partnership of 249 runs with Shute Banerjee in the Indian match against Surrey at The Oval in 1946.